AngelArabadzhiev/Python-email-sender/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 License.
+This project is licensed under the GPL V3 License.
 See the `LICENSE` file for details.